In-patient luxury rehab center in Thailand

 Chocolate has several proven benefits.
 The advantages of a healthy relationship with chocolate include lowered risk of stroke, better heart health, a resilient immune system, and improved brain function.

 In some cases, however, overconsumption of chocolate may lead to adverse consequences.
-The disadvantages of chocolate include obesity, acne, diabetes, high blood pressure, mood swings, acid reflux, heartburn, and the risk for addiction.
+The disadvantages of chocolate include obesity, acne, diabetes, high blood pressure, mood swings, acid reflux, heartburn, and the risk of addiction.

 One of the many reasons why chocolate is addictive has something to do with its interaction with a brain chemical called enkephalin.
 Enkephalin is a naturally occurring brain chemical that activates opioid receptors, which are receptors that respond to opiates like morphine.
-Eating chocolate increases levels of enkephalin, which in turn results in the need to consume more chocolates.
+In 2012, research led by Alexandra G DiFeliceantonio from the Department of Psychology at the University of Michigan tested the effects of enkephalin on rats.
+The study found that rats’ brains produced enkephalin when they consume chocolates.
+Meanwhile, rats ate more chocolate when they were given injections of enkephalin-like substances.
+This study suggests that chocolate consumption may increase the desire to eat more.
+Eating chocolate increases levels of enkephalin, resulting in the need to consume more chocolates.

 Another reason behind chocolate’s addictive potential is a stimulating chemical called theobromine.
 Theobromine, when combined with caffeine, has positive effects on a person’s mood and also causes an aphrodisiac boost.